February 25, 2025

 Mixing PN and ISO PN

-➡️ Risk: believing that PN 100 = ISO PN 100 → non-compliant upon delivery.
+➡️ Risk: believing a PN 100 = ISO PN 100 → non-compliance at acceptance.

 ✅ Solution: require written validation from the client and specify the exact standard.